missmatsuko/matsuko.ca/src/data/blog/redesigning-an-ad-blocker-menu.md

 -->

 ## Introduction
+In this case study, I will analyze a UI element of a popular ad blocker browser extension.
+This case study is based on a real browser extension that I am a former user of.
+The UI element is a menu that is revealed after clicking the browser extension's icon in the browser's navigation bar.

+I was inspired to study this UI element when I realized that I used it infrequently and with great difficulty.
+My thought was that if I, a web professional, found it difficult to use this menu, most other users must feel the same way.

+It turns out that there are some very vocal users who like the menu exactly the way it is.
+I decided to publish this case study even though my recommendations were not accepted, if only to demonstrate my UX thinking and process.

+Enjoy, if you want to!

 ## Understanding the existing menu

+### Structure

+### Functions
 For each button in the menu, I read the text contained in its hover tooltip, and the description of its intended functionality in the extension's documentation.

 Some terminology: